Jim Ratcliffe: Sport

+In May 2025, New York times reported that Sir Jim Ratcliffe’s INEOS exploring sale of Ligue 1 club Nice.

 Honours and awards

 In May 2009, Ratcliffe was granted an honorary fellowship by the Institution of Chemical Engineers citing "his sustained leadership in building the INEOS Group."
-In 2013 he received the Petrochemical Heritage Award.
+In 2013, he received the Petrochemical Heritage Award.
 Ratcliffe was appointed Knight Bachelor in the 2018 Birthday Honours for services to business and to investment.

 Personal life

-Ratcliffe has two sons with previous wife Amanda Townson.
-He has one daughter from a previous relationship, with Maria Alessia Maresca, an Italian tax lawyer.
+Ratcliffe has two sons with previous wife Amanda Townson, and one daughter from a previous relationship with Italian tax lawyer Maria Alessia Maresca.
+He is married to Catherine Polli.

-Ratcliffe lives in Monaco and Hampshire, England.
-In May 2017, he submitted his fifth plan, less ambitious than the first four, to build a "luxury home" at Thorns Beach, near Beaulieu, on the Hampshire coast, which would replace an existing two-bedroom bungalow.
-In September 2020, Ratcliffe officially changed his tax residence from Hampshire to Monaco, a move that it is estimated will save him £4 billion in tax.
-He owns an estate on the shores of Lake Geneva in Switzerland and the hotels, Le Portetta (Courchevel, France) and Lime Wood (Hampshire, England).
+Ratcliffe includes a lot of physical exercise in his lifestyle, including gym work and running.

-Ratcliffe enjoys physical adventure and has made expeditions to the North and South Poles, as well as a three-month-long motorbike trek in South Africa.
-In 2013, he completed the Marathon Des Sables across the Sahara Desert, and he has founded a charity "Go Run for Fun", encouraging thousands of children aged between five and ten to get active by creating celebrity-driven events.
+Ratcliffe enjoys sport and physical adventure, and has made expeditions to the North and South Poles, as well as a three-month motorbike trek in South Africa.
+In 2013, he completed the Marathon Des Sables across the Sahara Desert, and founded the charity Go Run for Fun, which creates celebrity-led events to encourage five-to-ten-year-olds to get physically active.
 Another charity, the Jim Ratcliffe Foundation, helped build a new ski clubhouse in Courchevel to help underprivileged children learn to ski.
-The Charity Commission for England and Wales has opened a “regulatory compliance case” to investigate “concerns about the governance and management of the Jim Ratcliffe Foundation”.
+The Charity Commission for England and Wales has opened an investigation into this charity over a regulatory compliance concerns after a donation to a private ski resort.

+Ratcliffe splits his time between Hampshire and Monaco.
+In 2017, he submitted his fifth plan to build a luxury home at Thorns Beach near Beaulieu in Hampshire, which would replace an existing two-bedroom bungalow.
+In September 2020, he officially changed his tax residence from Hampshire to Monaco, which was estimated to save him £4 billion in tax.
+He owns an estate on the shores of Lake Geneva in Switzerland, as well as the hotels Le Portetta in Courchevel and Lime Wood in Hampshire.

+Ratcliffe has owned two super yachts by Feadship: Hampshire and Hampshire II.
+His first yacht was built by Feadship under the name Barbara Jean, and was later sold.
+In 2012, he took delivery of the 78 m Hampshire II, built by Royal Van Lent, which he still owns.

+Brexit support

-Ratcliffe is a Eurosceptic, once said; "As a business, INEOS supported the common market, but not a United States of Europe."
+Ratcliffe supported the UK leaving the European Union.
+Ratcliffe is a Eurosceptic and said in 2019, "As a business, INEOS supported the common market, but not a United States of Europe."
 He is opposed to the "layers and layers" of European legislation that he feels is making European economies increasingly cumbersome and inefficient.
-He has publicly expressed his disdain for politicians, criticising them for the way they negotiated the Brexit withdrawal agreement and are often happy to "lunch around with bankers", but less keen to discuss economic issues with industrialists and business owners.
+He has publicly expressed his disdain for politicians, criticising them for the way they negotiated the Brexit withdrawal agreement, and how they are often "happy to lunch around bankers" but less keen to discuss economic issues with industrialists and business owners.